JVChermak/Leaving_California/Analysis.md

 <br/>

 ### HTML Table

-Our table allows the user to take a look at census data for each state by year to see housing costs, income, and migration changes.
-It filters by year and/or state.
+With the dataset that was available, it became necessary to widen the scope of our original plan to include all 50 states.
+One way to visualize the results of our model was to create a table of the data that was used by our RandomForest Classifier.
+The table allows the user to take a look at census data for each state by year to see housing costs, income, migration changes, and the target column of whether to stay or leave.
+While the full table is shown upon load, the user can filter by year and/or state to take a closer look at a home state or a state of interest.

 <img align="left" width="900" src="/pics/Machine_Learning.png"><br/>
 <br/>